US Military Budget, Its Components, Challenges, and Growth

 Third, and most important, it should close unneeded military bases.
 By its own estimates, the DoD is operating with 21 percent excess capacity in all its facilities.
 If nothing is done, that will increase to 22 percent by 2019.

-Unfortunately, Congress won't allow DoD to close bases.
+Congress won't allow DoD to close bases.
 The Bi-Partisan Budget Act of 2013 blocked future military base closings.
 Few elected officials are willing to risk losing local jobs caused by base closures in their states.
 Instead, the Pentagon will need to reduce the number of soldiers so it can afford the benefits of bases.

 Congress is also reluctant to allow DoD to cut other costs, like military health benefits and the growth of military pay.
 Sequestration cut defense spending by $487 billion over 10 years.
-But many in Congress say the cuts jeopardize national security.
+Many in Congress said the cuts jeopardize national security.
 They are concerned about a cutback of about 100,000 troops, closure of domestic military bases, and termination of some weapons systems.
 All of those cuts cost jobs and revenue in their districts.
 That's why lawmakers added $180 billion to the limits imposed by sequestration for FY 2018 and FY 2019

 At the same time, U.S. military spending is greater than those of the next 10 largest government expenditures combined.
 It's four times more than China's military budget of $216 billion.
 It's almost 10 times bigger than Russia's budget of just $84.5 billion.
 It's difficult to reduce the budget deficit, and the $20 trillion debt, without cutting defense spending.